aws/aws-cli/awscli/examples/ec2/describe-addresses.rst

         ]
     }

-This example command describes the Elastic IP address associated with a particular private IP address in EC2-VPC.
+This example describes the Elastic IP address associated with a particular private IP address in EC2-VPC.

 Command::